Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

 \subsubsection{Logarithmic generalizations and twisted Kähler-Einstein metrics}

-The results stated above admit natural generalization to the logarithmic setting in the sense of MMP, which from the differential geometric point of view is related to Kähler-Einstein metrics with conical and cusp type singularities.
+The results stated above admit natural generalization to the logarithmic setting, in the sense of MMP, which from the differential geometric point of view is related to Kähler-Einstein metrics with conical and cusp type singularities.
 To explain this first recall that (in the smooth setting) a \emph{log canonical pair} $(X,D)$ consists of a smooth complex algebraic variety $X$ and a $\Q-$divisor $D$ on $X$ with simple normal crossings and coefficients in $]-\infty,1].$ In this setting the role of the canonical line bundle $K_{X}$ is placed by the \emph{log canonical line bundle }$K_{X}+D$ and the role of the Ricci curvature $\mbox{Ric \ensuremath{\omega}}$of a metric $\omega$ is played by twisted Ricci curvature $\mbox{Ric \ensuremath{\omega}}-[D],$ where $[D]$ denotes the current of integration defined by $D.$ The corresponding (twisted) Kähler-Einstein equation thus reads

 which should be interpreted in a weak sense (see \cite{ber-gu} for a very general setting).
-In case the coefficients of $D$ are in $[0,1[$ the pair $(X,D)$ is said be\emph{ Kawamata log terminal }(\emph{klt,} for short) and if $K_{X}+D$ is ample the solution of the corresponding (twisted) Kähler-Einstein equation then has conical singularities along $D$ \cite{jmr,cgh}.
-In the opposite case when $(X,D)$ is\emph{ purely log canonical}, i.e $D$ is a reduced divisor, the corresponding twisted Kähler-Einstein metric defines a complete Kähler-Einstein metric on the quasi-projective variety $X-D$ with cusp/Poincare type singularities along $D$ as first shown by Kobayashi and Tian-Yau; see \cite{gu} for generalizations to the mixed case and \cite{ber-gu} for the even more general setting of semi-log canonical pairs.
+In case the coefficients of $D$ are in $[0,1[$ the pair $(X,D)$ is said to be\emph{ Kawamata log terminal }(\emph{klt,} for short) and if $K_{X}+D$ is ample the solution of the corresponding (twisted) Kähler-Einstein equation then has conical singularities along $D$ \cite{do-3,jmr,cgh,g-p}.